 Our necessary equity resources are determined according to the requirements of our internal capital model, solvency regulations, the rating agencies' assumptions for our target rating and the expectations of our clients and shareholders.
 Above and beyond this, we maintain an equity cushion in order to be able to act on new business opportunities at any time.
-Hannover Re's available capital continued to grow in 2016, driven especially by the positive Group net income of the previous financial year and a rise in other comprehensive income deriving from unrealised gains and losses on investments.
+Hannover Re is thus well capitalised and our available capital comfortably exceeds the required capital, both from the economic and the regulatory perspective.

 Cost of capital and return on equity